 I listen to a lot of book podcasts and another favorite of mine is What Should I Read Next with Anne Bogel.
 She has one guest on the show every week to talk about three books they love and one book they hate.
 I often think about what three books I would choose if I was ever on her show, and after weeks of listening I'm not any closer to picking my top three.
 How could I ever choose just one?

-Just to be sure I headed over to Goodreads to skim over the list of books I've read.
+I headed over to Goodreads to skim the list of books I've read.
 My average rating is quite high at 4.25, so there was a lot of good material to choose from.
 I especially love Hitch Hiker's Guide by Douglas Adams, Come As You Are by Emily Nagoski, and anything by Amy Stewart just to name a few and I can't imagine my life in this moment had I never read any of them.

 That's when I started to think about the books that turned me into the reader I am today.
 After all wouldn't those be the books that have had the greatest impact on my life?
 My answer might be a little cliche, but I'm sure J.K.
 Rowling would be happy to hear that Harry Potter turned me along with a whole generation of kids into lifelong readers.

 I was a reader before, but Harry Potter was my transition from middle grade to young adult novels.
 It's what kept me going after I had outgrown the American Girl books.
-It was a classic case of reading the right book at the right time, but that kind of magic I found in Harry Potter is what I'm still hoping to find in the books I read today.
+It was a classic case of reading the right book at the right time, and the magic I found in Harry Potter is what I'm hoping to find in the books I read today.

 So what book would choose, if you could only choose one, that has had the greatest impact on your life?
 Let me know in the comments, I'd love to hear what you pick!